October 2022 Newsletter

 Back at the beginning of 2020, I had an airline ticket to go to Vietnam.
 A country that is close to my heart after spending an extended amount of time there in late 2019.

-What I was hoping to do is explore more of the country but sadly COVID hit and the Vietnamese government closed the border until March this year.
+What I was hoping to do was explore more of the country, but sadly, COVID hit and the Vietnamese government closed the border until March this year.

 So I had to patiently wait for over 2 years before I could use my airline voucher to go back to this beautiful country.
 But in the intervening time, I was able to start gathering more information on places to go.
 And believe me, Vietnam is a country that is FULL of things to do from north to south.